xingt-tang/xingt-tang.github.io/_news/sigir_2024.md

 ---
 layout: post
-date: 2024-03-26
+date: 2025-04-05
 inline: true
 ---

-One paper about multi-behavior learning for recommendation is accepted by SIGIR 2024.
+Two papers about LLM for recommendation and Multi-scenario recommendation is accepted by SIGIR 2025.